First, some context

 - “Like” it, save it, or share it!

 With a general idea of the steps involved I excitedly sketched out a rough wireframe of how they might flow together.
-The sketches were then adapted into a functioning Figma prototype to *ahem* make them a bit more legible.
+The sketches were then adapted into a functioning Figma prototype to make them a *bit* more legible.
+Just a little bit.

-Speaking of staying organized: I set up a kanban of impact vs. effort tasks I needed to take care of in development.
+There was a lot to tackle, so in order to stay on task and organized I set up a kanban of impact vs. effort tasks I needed to take care of in development.
 You can check it out below—it’s live, the work continues!
-You can also check out the code on the GitHub repo.
+I also encourage you to check out the code on the GitHub repo.

 I was inspired by the drawing programs of my youth.
 I remembered how their simple layouts and somewhat limited tools allowed me to easily express myself.
 I decided to follow a rule the creator of Kid Pix described as his Prime Directive: no manual should be needed and program features should “explain themselves” through use.
 Simple enough!